wonderlic/swagger-validation/README.md

 [![NPM version](https://badge.fury.io/js/swagger-validation.svg)](http://badge.fury.io/js/swagger-validation)
 [![Dependency Status](https://david-dm.org/wonderlic/swagger-validation.png)](https://david-dm.org/wonderlic/swagger-validation.png)

-This module follows the [swagger specification 1.2](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) to offer validation on a particular request as it gets wired up through [swagger-node-express](https://github.com/wordnik/swagger-node-express).

 ## Quick Description

-This module validates the request from a swagger-node-express application using the existing swagger-node-express objects, parameters, and models.
+This module validates a request from a swagger-node-express application using the existing swagger-node-express objects, parameters, and models following the [swagger specification 1.2](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md).
 It returns an array of JavaScript Error objects if there are any validation errors.
 For now, it only uses the message property of the Error object which, using lo-dash or Underscore.js, can be got easily via

 ```javascript